Frequently Asked Questions

-We pride ourselves on having smaller than average class sizes, where staff can really get to know the strengths and needs of individual students and one-to-one attention.
+We pride ourselves on having smaller-than-average class sizes, where staff can really get to know the strengths and needs of individual students and provide one-to-one attention.
 It is our policy that our Kindergarten and Grade One classes are capped at twenty students, and that within class composition guidelines, our Grade Two to Seven classes stay within the limits of 24 students.

 Uniforms are not required; however, students are expected to dress modestly.

-School begins at 8:20 and finishes at 2:40.
-Our Kindergarten program runs full days Monday, Wednesday and Friday.
-There is also an option to attend Kindergarten five days per week with two specific start dates – determined at the start of the school year.
-Our preschool program for four years olds runs on Monday, Wednesday and Friday, from 8:30 – 11:30.
-Three year olds meet on Tuesday and Thursday, from 8:30 – 11:00.
+School begins at 8:20 a.m. and finishes at 2:40 p.m.
+Our Kindergarten program runs full days Monday to Friday, with a part-time option available.
+Our preschool program for four-year-olds runs on Monday, Wednesday and Friday, from 8:30 – 11:30 a.m.
+Three-year-olds meet on Tuesday and Thursday, from 8:30 – 11:00 a.m.